Top 13 Wedding Photo Album Ideas That'll Make Your Heart Skip a Beat

 Photo @keepprints

 Did your wedding have a strong seasonal theme?
-Let that guide your entire album design!
+Let that guide your entire wedding photo book design!
 This approach celebrates the natural beauty and emotional resonance of your chosen season throughout every page.

 Spring Wedding Albums should capture the sense of renewal and fresh beginnings.
 Professional photographers recommend incorporating soft pastels, floral motifs, and plenty of natural light imagery.
 Design elements might include watercolor washes, delicate botanical illustrations, and fresh, clean typography that mirrors the season's optimistic energy.